27 games perfect for couples stuck inside - CNN Underscored

 Monopoly Board Game ($15.99; amazon.com)

 It’s been a household favorite forever — and for good reason.
-It involves all the luck of game-playing but also requires strategy and intellect.
+It involves a fair amount of luck but also requires strategy and intellect.
 Though you may be there for a solid hour or two, with a bottle of wine and your favorite person, the time will pass swiftly.

 Video games for couples